Matthieu Mirville/DPPI/Icon Sportswire

 Historically, clay courts have led to a slow pace of play with higher bounces and many rallies.
 This style of play requires a lot of stamina, high-level sliding ability, and strategic patience.
 Some of these aforementioned skills can be hard to come by, so even some of the top-ranked players in the world may not possess them.

 By identifying which players could have an edge on clay courts, bettors can, in turn, create an edge for themselves.
 Iga Swiatek is an excellent example of this.
-In her first five Grand Slam tournaments, she did not make it past the 4th round, yet in her second-ever French Open, she won the title after opening with (+5000) odds.
-Bettors who noticed how she was playing in places like Monte Carlo and Rome before 2020 may have been able to win big by banking on her success on clay, which has since led to three more French Open singles titles.
+In her first five Grand Slam tournaments, she did not advance past the fourth round; yet, in her second-ever French Open, she won the title after opening with odds of (+5000).
+Bettors who noticed how she played in places like Monte Carlo and Rome before 2020 may have been able to win big by betting on her success on clay, which has since led to three more French Open singles titles.